-- A public or private nonprofit agency that is responsible for the operation of a museum that meets eligibility criteria, applying on behalf of the museum. - A museum service organization or association whose primary purpose, as reflected in their mission, is African American life, art, history, and/or culture. - A historically black college or university (HBCU), as defined by the Higher Education Act of 1965, whether the college or university has a museum or not. - Native American tribal organizations may apply if they otherwise meet the eligibility requirements.
+- A public or private nonprofit agency that is responsible for the operation of a museum that meets eligibility criteria, applying on behalf of the museum. - A museum service organization or association whose primary purpose, as reflected in their mission, is American Latino life, art, history, and/or culture. - Native American Tribal organizations may apply if they otherwise meet the eligibility requirements.